SherG/perpetual-elm/exampleSite/content/services/merchant-cash-advance.md

 ---
 Merchant cash advance is one of the fastest and easiest options for business funding.
 Technically, it's not a loan: it's an advance of cash in return for a percentage of a business's future sales.

-This is why approval is not credit-based, it's revenue-based.
+This is why approval is revenue-based, not credit-based.

 While it's possible to be funded in 24 hours or even the same day, rates for merchant cash advances tend to be higher than for other forms of business funding.